a88ttony/socket-chat-application/README.md

 # socket chat application
 This is the repository of Computer Networks final project.
-We develop a UDP chatting and FTP file transfer application with sockets in Python, which supports following functionalities
+We develop a UDP chatting and TCP file transfer application with sockets in Python, which supports following functionalities

 * Registration with encrypted password
 * Online and offline messaging